microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 To begin the process, the player needs to have the base form of the item and purchase materials to perform the enchantment, and the spellcaster performing the enchantment must know the spell or use a scroll with the wanted spell.
 All materials used in the process are consumed, as well as any scrolls used as a source.

-The cost of materials used to create a magical item is usually equal to 1/2 the HP cost of the enchantment process, in gold pieces.
-Thus, infusing a wand with a 1 HP spell would cost 2 gp, 5 sp in materials.
+The cost of materials used to create a magical item is usually equal to 1/2 the MP cost of the enchantment process, in gold pieces.
+Thus, infusing a wand with a 1 MP spell would cost 2 gp, 5 sp in materials.

-The enchantment process will require a spellcaster to infuse the item with HP equal to 5 times the cost of the spell or effect being enchanted with.
-A spellcaster takes a full hour to infuse 5 HP into an item, and the infusion process places the character under Arcane Influence.
+The enchantment process will require a spellcaster to infuse the item with MP equal to 5 times the cost of the spell or effect being enchanted with.
+A spellcaster takes a full hour to infuse 5 MP into an item, and the infusion process places the character under Arcane Influence.
 No more than one spellcaster may infuse an item at a time.

-When creating a scroll or potion, the infusion HP cost is twice the HP cost of the spell being scribed.
+When creating a scroll or potion, the infusion MP cost is twice the MP cost of the spell being scribed.

 When creating an item with magical charges, the maximum number of charges the item can hold is determined by `5 + Magic bonus (Mind + Level)`.
-Each charge requires twice the HP cost of the spell, but the item may be recharged at any point.
+Each charge requires twice the MP cost of the spell, but the item may be recharged at any point.

 When the infusion process is finished, the character rolls MIND+Knowledge, and the result of the roll determines the effectiveness of the enchantment.